vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 * [Part III - Custom-made Functions](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.html)
 * [Part IV - Event-triggered data sources](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.html)

 In the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html), we explained how to build a simple Peakboard extension called `MeowExtension`.
-We created two classes in .NET: one for specifying extension metadata, and one for sending data to the Peakboard application.
+We created two classes in .NET: one for specifying the extension metadata, and one for defining the *Cat List* data source.

 In today's article, we're going to take things one step further.
-We're going to add some configuration options to our `MeowExtension`.
+We're going to add some configuration options to our Cat List data source.
 (This is the same as the configuration options that normal data sources have.
 For example, a JSON data source has options for the URL, authentication type, path, etc.)

 Make sure that you have read the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html).
 This article won't make sense otherwise.
-And as always, the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension) is available on GitHub.
+You can also take a look at the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension).

 ## Add a simple parameter

+Now, let's add a simple text parameter to our `MeowExtension` data source.
 To add a parameter we will need to adjust the `GetDefinitionOverride` override and just add it to the `PropertyInputDefaults` collection and also set the `PropertyInputPossible` to true.
 In this example we will add a very simple text parameter named `CatsName` to our list.

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()